Continuum Limit of Dendritic Deposition: Introduction

-where $D$ is the diffusion constant and $k$ is the surface reaction rate constant \cite{wittenDiffusionlimitedAggregation1983, erbanReactiveBoundaryConditions2007, Note2}.
-We will show that $D/k$ scaling is associated with a simple dendrite formation mechanism.
+Here, $D$ is the diffusion constant, and $k$ is the surface reaction rate constant.
+This scaling holds for both two- and three-dimensional deposition.

-In comparison, the CTD transition in the discrete model is significantly more difficult to characterize.
-The behavior of this transition depends on the parameters of the deposition process through the dimensionless \textda number
+We can compare the prediction of \eqref{continuum_scaling} against the behavior of the particle-based deposition process.
+For this process, $\Rc$ depends on the dimensionless \textda number

 where $a$ is the particle radius.
 Physically, $\Da$ quantifies the relative rate of reaction versus diffusion in the system.
-In the limit as the reaction becomes infinitely fast, $\Da \to \infty$, the model approaches diffusion-limited aggregation (DLA).
-That is, particles begin to deposit as soon as they touch the cluster \cite{wittenDiffusionLimitedAggregationKinetic1981, wittenDiffusionlimitedAggregation1983}.
-As a result, the critical radius for the CTD transition tends towards zero, and the cluster immediately forms dendritic branches that are a single particle thick.
+In the limit as the reaction becomes infinitely fast, $\Da \to \infty$, the process converges to diffusion-limited aggregation.
+Particles deposit as soon as they touch the cluster, and the CTD critical radius approaches zero, yielding single-particle thick dendritic branches \cite{wittenDiffusionLimitedAggregationKinetic1981,wittenDiffusionlimitedAggregation1983}.

-The limit $\Da \to 0$, in contrast, yields a nontrivial critical radius.
-This limit corresponds to making the surface reaction infinitely slow.
-Alternatively, $\Da \to 0$ can be thought of as the continuum limit since it can be reached by taking the particle radius $a$ to zero at fixed values of $k$ and $D$.
-In either view, when $\Da \to 0$, $\Rc$ is expected to converge to the following power-law form based on dimensional analysis \cite{barenblattScalingSelfsimilarityIntermediate1996, Note3}
+The limit $\Da \to 0$, in contrast, corresponds to the continuum limit of the \textit{particle-based} process.
+That is, it can be reached by taking the particle radius $a$ to zero at fixed values of $k$ and $D$.
+Further, taking $\Da \to 0$ also yields a nontrivial critical radius $\Rc$ \cite{wittenDiffusionlimitedAggregation1983}.
+Consequently, it is this critical radius that might be expected to exhibit the scaling predicted by the continuum model.
+Dimensional analysis suggests that as $\Da \to 0$, $\Rc$ converges to the power-law form \cite{barenblattScalingSelfsimilarityIntermediate1996, Note3}

-Here, $\gamma$ is an unknown scaling exponent that encodes the mechanistic details of CTD transition.
-This exponent plays a central role in the rest of this article.
+Here, $\gamma$ is an unknown scaling exponent that encodes the mechanism of the CTD transition.
+If \eqref{critical_radius_scaling} is to match the continuum analysis, \eqref{continuum_scaling}, then in two and three dimensions, $\gamma$ must be equal to zero \cite{wittenDiffusionlimitedAggregation1983}.